 The playing area.

 All the player sees are 22 strings.
-The right side strings are chromatic and the left side may also be, but just looking at the right side.
-How will the player recognise the diatonic strings on the one hand and the sharps and flats on the other?
+The right side strings are chromatic and the left side may also be.
+How can the player recognise the diatonic strings on the one hand and the sharps and flats on the other?

 Chromatic, fretless zither.
 (CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=122268)